“Millsaps College simply is first-rate, a warm, friendly place that exemplifies the ideal of learning together.“

 - Approximately 100 full-time, or tenure-track faculty.
 94% of full-time faculty hold the most advanced degree in their field.

-- 32 majors; 42 minors; including a self-designed major
+- 34 majors; 49 minors; including the option for a self-designed major

 - Students regularly publish research with faculty members in scholarly publications.